-v Temporarily provide services in out of state settings (if not already permitted in the state's approved waiver).
-[Explanation of changes] nic tho Temporarily permit payment for services rendered by family caregivers or legally onsible individuals if not already permitted under the waiver.
-Indicate the services to h this will apply and the safeguards to ensure that individuals receive necessary services as orized in the plan of care, and the procedures that are used to ensure that payments are made forces rendered.
-Temporarily modify provider qualifications (for example, expand provider pool, orarily modify or suspend licensure and certification requirements).
+v.
+Temporarily provide services in out of state settings (if not already permitted in the state's approved waiver).
+[Explanation of changes]

+c.
+Temporarily permit payment for services rendered by family caregivers or legally responsible individuals if not already permitted under the waiver.
+Indicate the services to which this will apply and the safeguards to ensure that individuals receive necessary services as authorized in the plan of care, and the procedures that are used to ensure that payments are made for services rendered.

+d.
+Temporarily modify provider qualifications (for example, expand provider pool, temporarily modify or suspend licensure and certification requirements).

+i.
 Temporarily modify provider qualifications.

 [Provide explanation of changes, list each service affected, list the provider type, and the changes in provider qualifications.]

+ii.
 Temporarily modify provider types.

-[Provide explanation of changes, list each service affected, and the changes in the .provider for each service]. - iX Temporarily modify licensure or other requirements for settings where waiver ervices are furnished.
+[Provide explanation of changes, list each service affected, and the changes in the .provider type for each service].

+iii.
+X Temporarily modify licensure or other requirements for settings where waiver services are furnished.

 [Provide explanation of changes, description of facilities to be utilized and list each service provided in each facility utilized.]

 For licenses which have not received a licensure survey, the current license will be placed in "Extended Status" until such time as surveys can be completed.
 An extension letter will be emailed to each licensee when a license is placed in "Extended Status".

 Flexibility may also be provided with respect to allowing a licensed provider to deliver services in a different setting-for example, allowing an Adult Day Care provider to deliver services in the home.

-e. $X$ Temporarily modify processes for level of care evaluations or re-evaluations (within regulatory requirements).
+e.
+XTemporarily modify processes for level of care evaluations or re-evaluations (within regulatory requirements).
 [Describe]